 - Manure from small pets with straw

-Plastic packages, Metallic packages and Drink cartons (PMD) - collection in bags
+Plastic packages, Metallic packages and Drink cartons (PMD) - grey colored container with an orange lid

 - Plastic bags and bottles

 - Plastic packaging of processed meats and cheese etc.

 - Bottles for cleaning-, bath- and shower products

 - Aluminum bowls